 A few definitions worth knowing before you file any claim:

-How a Uninsured Motorist Claim Works in Missouri
+How to File an Uninsured Motorist Claim in Missouri

 Filing a UM or UIM claim in Missouri means you are making a claim against your own insurance company, not the at-fault driver’s insurer.
 That distinction matters because your insurer steps into the shoes of the at-fault driver and the claims process looks and feels similar to a standard liability claim, but the legal relationship is with your own carrier.